-$C$-matrix, $\Delta(C)$, is defined in such a way that non-diagonal elements take a value one for residues that are completely in contact, the value zero for residues that are too far from each other, and values between one and zero for residues whose distance is intermediate between those two extremes.
+The $C$ matrix $\Delta(C)$ is defined in such a way that non-diagonal elements take a value 1 for residues that are completely in contact, a value 0 for residues that are too far from each other, and values between 1 and 0 for residues whose distance is intermediate between those two extremes.
 Contacts between neighboring residues are completely ignored, that is $\Delta_{i j} = 0$ for $|i -j| \leq 1$.
-The geometric center of side chain heavy atoms or $C_{\alpha}$ atom for glycine is used to represent each residue.
+The geometric center of side chain heavy atoms or the $C_{\alpha}$ atom for glycine is used to represent each residue.
 Previously, this function was defined as a step function for simplicity.
 Here, it is defined as a switching function as follows; in the equation below to define residue contacts, $\VEC{r}_i$ means the position vector of a geometric center of side chain heavy atoms or the $C^{\alpha}$ atom for glycine:

-where $S_w$ is a switching function that sharply changes its value from one to zero between the lower distance $d^c_1$ and the upper distance $d^c_2$.
+where $S_w$ is a switching function that sharply changes its value from 1 to 0 between the lower distance $d^c_1$ and the upper distance $d^c_2$.
 Those critical distances $d^c_1$ and $d^c_2$ are taken here as $6.65$ \AA \ and $7.35$ \AA, respectively.